Fliperworld/Denizen-Scripts/magic/spell-ideas.md

 ## Water magic

+**What is water bad at?**

+* High damage to single targets / burst damage
+* Burst healing
+*

+**What is water good at?**

+* Various CC
+* Low cooldowns
+* Versatile spells
+  * Enchantments, shields, CC, damage

+**What is water best at?**

+* Longer fights / damage over time; scale on affected enemies
+* Root CC
+* Party-wide shields
+* Adaptive playstyle

 **What's the playstyle?**

+Direct damage
-Direct damage: Damage and status effects.
-Lower damage than air and fire in exchange for utility.
-More healing and prevention.
+* Damage and status effects
+* Lower damage than air and fire in exchange for utility
+* More healing and prevention

+Utility
-Utility: Slows and pulls, etc. Improved swimming and breathing.
+* Slows and pulls, etc
+* Improved swimming and breathing

 ### Base spec